 Notes

-What makes this dish so quick to make is assuming that you have cooked rice on hand.
+What makes this dish quick to make is making sure that you have cooked rice on hand.
 But if you don’t, use 1 1/2 cups long-grain rice and 3 1/2 cups water to cook the rice from scratch.

 Sometimes, a Scotch bonnet chile pepper (which is very hot!) is added to the dish.
 If you'd like to add one or two, or another type of small hot chile pepper, seeded and minced, feel free to do so.
 Add in step 2.